jeromezero/proxy/drafts/proxy.md

 "How's the family?"
 I ask.

-"I am so fucking exhausted," she says.

-"Fun?"

-"Sure.
-What are you doing up?"
+"I am exhausted," she says."What are you doing up?"
 She sidles over and slips into my lap.
 She puts her arms around my shoulders and lays a thick wet kiss on my lips.

 "I was just about to go to bed," I say.

 <!-- TODO: refine - feels sloppy -->

-"Haven't been yet?
-Poor thing," she teases.
+"Poor thing," she teases.
 "It was fine.
-I wanted to spend some time by myself, but my mom took all the time off from work, and she had plans for every day.
+I wanted to spend some time by myself, but ...
+Mom took all the time off from work, and she had plans for every day.
 I mean ...
 I can't really complain.
 We went to the spa.
 She took me shopping.
 We went to wineries.
 I wasn't going to drink.
 But I did."

 "I see that," I say.
 I try not to pay attention to the way her ass feels, pressing into my lap.